Long Range Reconnaissance Patrol (Sri Lanka): Operations

-LRRP unit have been successful in carrying out several attacks behind enemy lines.
-Operations use small groups, who go into and out of enemy territory clandestinely through jungle routes and seek their targets.
-These groups may stay in safehouses or camp in the jungles until they are ready to take their designated target.
+LRRP units have been successful in carrying out several attacks behind enemy lines.
+Operating in small groups, who go in and out of enemy territory clandestinely through jungle routes and seek their targets.
+These groups stay in camps in the jungles until they are ready to take their designated target.
 Many of the attacks launched by LRRP units targeted high-profile LTTE commanders and were carried out in the manner of roadside ambushes.
 Before the 2002 ceasefire agreement was signed, the government denied allegations from the LTTE that military deep-penetration units were targeting their leaders.

-Shankar, head of the LTTE air wing, was killed in such an attack on 6 September 2001.
+Shankar, head of the LTTE air wing, was killed in such an attack on 26 September 2001.
 Although his death was speculated to be a result of an internal struggle within the LTTE, the LTTE accused Army LRRP units of launching the attack that killed him.
 A senior sea tiger commander, Gangai Amaran, was another high-profile LTTE leader killed by the LRRP.
 Other LTTE commanders killed in LRRP attacks include Batticaloa District Intelligence Head Lt.
 Col. Nizam, LTTE Batticaloa-Ampara Communications Chief Major Mano and artillery specialist Major Sathiyaseelan.

 Former head of the LTTE political wing, S. P. Tamilselvan’s vehicle was attacked by LRRP units in May 2001.
 Tamilselvan was not in the vehicle at the time.
 LRRP units have also made failed assassination attempts on several other LTTE leaders including Col. Karuna, Col. Jeyam and Brig.
 Balraj.
 The LTTE has accused the LRRP of attempting to carry out attacks even against the LTTE leader, Velupillai Prabhakaran.